josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Unless there's more to come that we haven't seen yet (and it's hard to imagine both what that would be and why it wasn't released initially), it's tough to see this as anything but Matt just digging himself in even deeper.

+Oh, by the way, that 8% figure we've been talking about?
+The terms sheet showed Matt wanted that to be 8% of _gross_ revenue(!), which most observers seem to agree is absurd.
+It's easy to hear 8% and think of it as a small number, but to tax _gross_ earnings—i.e., pre-tax, pre-expenses, etc.—means the number is, in effect, dramatically higher.
+(8% gross could easily be 20% or more of net profits, possibly even as high as 50% in some businesses.
+Hard to say what the exact figure would be in WP Engine's case, and I'm not qualified to try, but it's definitely a much bigger number than 8.)

-Oh, by the way, the terms sheet also showed Matt wanted 8% of _gross_ revenue(!), and wanted WordPress.org (i.e., him) to decide what WP Engine was paying its employees to work on for him, had they gone with that option; WPE wouldn't even be able to choose what they were paying their own employees to do.
+Matt also wanted WordPress.org (i.e., him) to decide what WP Engine was paying its employees to work on for him, had they gone with that option; WPE wouldn't even be able to choose what they were paying their own employees to do.

 The entire of demands seems incredibly outrageous, even in a vacuum, but especially between competitors, and particularly knowing the labyrinthine conflicts of interest and questionable authority at play here.